seancdavis/seancdavis-com/www/src/posts/2022-04-20-extract-github-repo-name-from-url-using-javascript.md

 ## Playground

 Here it is in action, with a series of tests for varying input URLs.
+(Use the horizontal and vertical white bars to move the windows around, or [open the sandbox](https://codesandbox.io/s/extract-github-repo-from-url-vkdnhv) for a larger view.)

 <iframe src="https://codesandbox.io/embed/js-playground-forked-vkdnhv?fontsize=14&hidenavigation=1&previewwindow=tests&theme=dark"
 style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"